-The ethics of AI in IT consulting firms: a new strategic profession for 2025
+The ethics of AI in IT services companies: a new strategic profession for 2026

-The ethics of AI in IT consulting firms: a new strategic profession for 2025
+The ethics of AI in IT services companies: a new strategic profession for 2026

-The ethics of AI in IT consulting firms: a new strategic profession for 2025
+The ethics of AI in IT services companies: a new strategic profession for 2026

-As Digital Service Companies (DSCs) massively integrate artificial intelligence into their offerings, one function is emerging as a key lever for transformation: the AI ethics specialist.
+As Digital Service Companies (DSC) massively integrate artificial intelligence into their offerings, one role emerges as a key lever for transformation: the AI ethics specialist.

-More than a passing fad, this represents a true paradigm shift.
+More than just a trend, this represents a true paradigm shift.

 Why is this profession emerging now?

-DSCs are evolving in a context of rapid technological acceleration.
+DSCs operate in a context of rapid technological acceleration.

-However, this race for innovation does not come without risks: algorithmic biases, opacity of models, infringement of individual liberties, or technological dependence.
+However, this race for innovation does not come without risks: algorithmic biases, opacity of models, infringement of individual freedoms, and technological dependency.

-Clients in large corporations, administrations, and innovative companies like scale-ups are increasingly vigilant about the ethical impact of the proposed solutions.
+Order givers in large groups, administrations, and innovative scale-ups are increasingly vigilant about the ethical impact of the proposed solutions.

 The AI ethics specialist in a DSC is much more than a "safeguard".

-It is a strategic player, integrated upstream of projects, capable of:
+They are a strategic actor, integrated at the beginning of projects, capable of:

 Engaging with technical, legal, and commercial teams;